 Generally, you have little to do provided you remain in good health and can pass the eyesight criterion of reading a standard numberplate at 20.5 metres.
 The eyesight test is self-declared and not assessed by a test.

-You will have to prove your identity as you approach 70 although not at subsequent renewals.
+You'll have to prove your identity as you approach 70, although not at subsequent renewals.
 This is simplest if you hold a UK digital passport.
-You do not send this although you do have to give permission for DVLA to approach the passport authorities on your behalf.
+You don't send this, although you do have to give permission for DVLA to approach the passport authorities on your behalf.

-If you do not have a UK digital passport or do not wish to give permission, you can prove your identity in a number of ways.
+If you don't have a UK digital passport, or don't wish to give permission, you can prove your identity in a number of ways.

 birth/ adoption/naturalisation certificates